 (As always, the appearance of a video is not a complete endorsement of the presenter.)

-• 164
+• 1107

 Added a file.

 Meet Thomas Smyth.
 A guy from South Carolina with a library of 20,000 volumes.
-According to this forgotten, genius author, the traditional "call to preach" is: Unwarrantable, unattainable, and delusive.
+According to this forgotten genius author, the traditional "call to preach" is: Unwarrantable, unattainable, and delusive.

-In other words, the Scripture alone, containing the command of Christ, is sufficient in order for a qualified person of any gender to confidently enter Christian ministry.
+In other words, the Scripture alone, containing the command of Christ, is sufficient in order for a qualified person of any gender to confidently enter Christian "ministry".
 Granted, there is a spiritual aspect to these things but NOT to the degree of complexity and mysticism currently being practiced.

 With such an open and enlarged view of ministry and missions, it is only natural that Smyth would author another book: "The Duty of Interesting Children in the Missionary Cause.”
 The keyword is DUTY.